sandeepgupta-001/demo-delta/README.md

 # demo-delta
-this is a demo for Git & Githun class..
+this is a demo for Git & Github class